coolAlias/StructureGenerationAPI/README.md

 CUSTOM 'HOOKS'
 ==============
+There are a number of pre-written methods to allow easy manipulation of your structure, from adding loot to decorating as you see fit.
+These methods can be accessed by using an out-of-bounds block id to trigger the 'hook' method 'onCustomBlockAdded'.
+For the full instructions, see StructureArrays.java.

 - Add items to any tile entity inventory with a single method
 - Spawn entities without fear of spawning in a wall
 - Add hanging entities such as item frames or paintings
 - Set items in placed item frames
+- Set art for paintings
 - Add text to signs, with color example
 - Place any kind of mob head